Raunak-Sarmacharya/kcn-seniors-docs/docs/wordpress-basics/creating-content.md

 #### 2. Add Your Title
 1. Click in the "Add title" field at the top
 2. Enter a descriptive, engaging title
-3. **KCN Tip**: Include location names (Bauline, Flatrock, Pouch Cove) for local relevance
+3. **Tip**: Include location names for local relevance

 #### 3. Write Your Content
 1. Click below the title to add your first content block
 2. Use the **+** button to add different block types
-3. Common blocks for KCN Seniors posts:
+3. Common blocks for posts:
    - **Paragraph**: Regular text content
    - **Heading**: Section headers (H2, H3, H4)
    - **Image**: Photos and graphics